Visual Identity v3

 Cost discipline

-Imagen 4 Ultra is $0.04/call.
+Imagen 4 Ultra is $0.04/call; Imagen 4 Fast ($0.02) is the exploration / fallback tier when Ultra returns transient 429/503 capacity errors (the runner retries with backoff, then you pass --model imagen-4.0-fast-generate-001).
 Per-cycle budgets are recorded in each mission’s Image-Gen Budget Tracker; cumulative spend is tracked at the campaign master + STATE.md.
 Hard cap at $50 per phase (set at v8 P5 entry).

 5. Icon vocabulary